ponoma1202/U2PL_copy/README.md

 2. Replace `/path/to/resnet101.pth` at the top of the `u2pl/models/resnet.py` file under the `model_urls = {"resnet101": "/path/to/resnet101.pth"}` variable with file path of `resnet101.pth`.

+### Additional Set-Up Notes
+You may need to replace the relative paths for `data_root` and `data_list` values in the configuration files with explicit paths.
+Also edit the
+TODO's in each sbatch shell script.

 ### Directory Guide within U2PL project folder
 ```angular2html
 U2PL